opencv/opencv/modules/photo/doc/cloning.rst

 By retaining only the gradients at edge locations, before integrating with the Poisson solver, one washes out the texture of the selected region, giving its contents a flat aspect.
 Here Canny Edge Detector is used.

-.. ocv:function:: void textureFlattening(InputArray src, InputArray mask, OutputArray dst, double low_threshold, double high_threshold, int kernel_size)
+.. ocv:function:: void textureFlattening(InputArray src, InputArray mask, OutputArray dst, double low_threshold=30 , double high_threshold=45, int kernel_size=3)

     :param src: Input 8-bit 3-channel image.